Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Clothes True Replica Opaque DOCUMENTATION.md

 **ColorMask:** This is basically the same as vanilla.
 Color is black, Color2 is Red, Color3 is Green, Color4 is Blue.
 Default is black (All Color1).
 Linear colorspace.

 >ColorMask should be set in the list.
-Can be leave empty in the Unity.
+Can be leave empty in the Unity, unless you need Color4.

 **BumpMap:** Ordinary OpenGL normal map.
 The strength is controlled by BumpScale.